 How to Lower AWS Costs with Scheduling Software

-Off-the-shelf scheduling software is not only the most reliable and cost-effective way to lower AWS costs, it is also easy to use.
-System administrators sign into the company´s Amazon AWS account via a SaaS app and create roles for each of the development teams.
+Off-the-shelf scheduling and RightSizing software is not only the most reliable and cost-effective way to lower AWS costs, and it is also easy to use.
+System administrators connect to the company´s Amazon AWS account via a SaaS app and create roles for each of the development teams.
 Each development team is then assigned their own AWS EC2 instances.

-When the development and testing teams sign into the SaaS app, they see only their assigned AWS EC2 instances and recommendations about which non-production AWS EC2 instances are suitable for scheduling (or “parking” as we call it).
+When the development and testing teams sign into the SaaS app, they see only their assigned AWS EC2 instances and recommendations about which non-production AWS EC2 instances are suitable for scheduling or “parking” as we call it, this is when you schedule stop times for your compute resources.
+For example, if you have a set of development instances that are only needed from Monday through Friday during a 9 AM to 6 PM workday, you could schedule those to be “parked” from 6 PM to 9 AM and on weekends, so you’re not spending money on hours you’re not using.
 The teams select which of the recommended instances they want to park (if not all), and either choose a pre-configured parking schedule or create a parking schedule of their own.

 Not all the non-production AWS EC2 instances have to be assigned the same parking schedule.
 Instances can be parked according to individual schedules or parked according to policies created by the system administrator via the scheduling software.
 The software also makes it possible to “snooze” parking schedules, rather than create a new schedule if out-of-hours access is required, and has safeguards in place to return instances to their dormant state if developers forget to park them again.